betusin/lottery-ticket/README.md

   - `mnist`
   - `cifar10`

-Keep in mind convolotional architectures are trained with `cifar10` and lenet with `mnist`.
+Keep in mind convolutional architectures are trained with `cifar10` and lenet with `mnist`.

 ## Checkpoints